osamaalmughanni/Kumiko/README.md

 https://github.com/osamaalmughanni/Kumiko/assets/49910802/61e97b67-8685-41a7-a2e4-14662d741faf

-*Team members will not be able to view the content of your script; they will only be able to execute it.*
+*By leaving the resource input empty, you will be sharing all of your content with that particular user.*

 ### 6.2 Add Team Members to Specific Resources